l-stahlhut/DiLiUn-sentence-classification/README.md

 └── .gitignore
 ```

-## Preprocessing

-Preprocess the data before training according to the flags, e.g.: \
+## How to use the script
+Preprocess data specified in the command line arguments and train and evaluate the model with that data.
+E.g. the following prompt specifies that empirically annotated data from the first four iterations and synthetically
+generated data (ChatGPT) from the first two iterations will be used and the data will be undersampled to the
+size of the minority class:
-`$ python3 preprocessing.py data/raw --emp 1 2 3 --syn 1 2 --undersample`
+`$ python3 main.py data/raw --emp 1 2 3 4 --syn 1 2 --undersample`

-this saves train/test/val data from empirically annotated data from iterations 1-3 and synthetic data from iterations 1&2.
-The training set is under sampled such that the classes are balanced.
+The following promt would just use data from the first three iterations of empirically annotated data without
+undersampling:
+`$ python3 main.py data/raw --emp 1 2 3`

 Flags in the preprocessing script: